Yeeldx/yeeldbox-devdocs/docs/contributing/governance/governance-and-operations.md

 ## Future Implementations

-Yearn continuously paves the way towards an ideal balance of DAO decentralization and productivity.
+Yeeldx continuously paves the way towards an ideal balance of DAO decentralization and productivity.
 The current phase of efforts implements changes mainly on the social layer.
 In the future, we will be moving towards software implementations such as:

 - Multisig consensus mechanisms that allow each yTeam to have execution power
 - Move from proxy voting to on-chain voting